 RevolutionEHR features an auto-coding system that can assist you in determining the proper 99xxx series office visit code for a particular encounter.
-It’s enabled by checking the “Medical Reason” box on the RFV screen:
+It is enabled by checking the “Medical Reason” box on the RFV screen.
+See Example

-“Auto-code preview” will present you with a visible explanation of how the system arrived at the final code prior to applying it to the encounter.
-From there the code can be applied to the encounter by clicking Accept, or click Cancel and the Coding Results will not be applied.
+The Coding Results modal displays a visible explanation of how the system arrived at the final code prior to applying it to the encounter.
+From there, the code can be applied to the encounter by clicking Accept, or click Cancel and the Coding Results will not be applied.
 See Example

-The auto-code preview window can serve as a powerful educational tool in developing comfort with the 99xxx series office visit codes.
+The Coding Results can serve as a powerful educational tool in developing comfort with the 99xxx series office visit codes.

-Most importantly about the entire auto-coding process: the auto-coding system looks at specific areas within the encounter to count the related elements so if you’re not using those areas, the system won’t be accurate.
+The most important thing to remember about the entire auto-coding process: the auto-coding system looks at specific areas within the encounter to count the related elements so if you are not using those areas, the system will not be accurate.
 Within the case history, for example, the HPI is “counted” by reviewing your documentation on the HPI screen.
-So while the use of that screen is certainly not required from a documentation perspective, if you’re not using it your auto-coding will not be correct.
+So while the use of that screen is certainly not required from a documentation perspective, if you are not using it your auto-coding will not be correct.